 The Australian Competition Tribunal (ACT) did briefly consider the term in its decision regarding coverage under the Code of the Eastern Gas Pipeline.
-At paragraphs 65 to 70 of its decision, the ACT considered whether the phrase "the Services provided by means of the Pipeline" as used in section 1.9 of the Code had the effect of requiring "services" to be defined in terms of the markets to which particular services are provided, such that a service might be defined as delivery of gas to Sydrey, or in terms of a more general point-to-point service, such that a service might be defined as a haulage service consisting of the transport of gas from point A to point B. The ACT concluded the latter interpretation was appropriate.
+At paragraphs 65 to 70 of its decision, the ACT considered whether the phrase "the Services provided by means of the Pipeline" as used in section 1.9 of the Code had the effect of requiring "services" to be defined in terms of the markets to which particular services are provided, such that a service might be defined as delivery of gas to Sydney, or in terms of a more general point-to-point service, such that a service might be defined as a haulage service consisting of the transport of gas from point A to point B. The ACT concluded the latter interpretation was appropriate.
 The significance of this to Epic Energy's Services Policy may appear limited.
-However, it does provide some support for the view that "service" should be interpreted broadly, that is, according to the fundamental nature of the service offered and not to its additional elements or terms and conditions.
-This is because if "services" is interpreted by reference to a specific market to which the Service is offered, as distinct from any points A and B, then such an interpretation takes into account more than just the basic or fundamental nature of the service.
+However, it does provide some support for the view that "service" should be interpreted broadly, that is, according to the fundamental nature of the services" is interpreted by reference to a specific market to which the Service is offered, as distinct from any points A and B, then such an interpretation takes into account more than just the basic or fundamental nature of the service.